GoogleCloudPlatform/kms-solutions/assured-workloads-example/README.md

 ### Service Account

-To provision the resources of this example you should use a service account.
+To provision the resources in this example you should use a service account.

 First, make sure the following API's are enabled in the project in which the service account will be created: